 Fort Snelling State Park (St. Paul)

-Fort Snelling State Park on the confluence of the Mississippi and Minnesota Rivers has a few paddling options.
-The big Rivers themselves have boat launches for trailers in a few spots.
-Then there are carry-in trails to tiny Blackhawk Lake, into larger Gun Club Lake and on Snelling Lake.
+Fort Snelling State Park, on the confluence of the Mississippi and Minnesota Rivers, has a few paddling options.
+The big rivers themselves have boat launches in a few spots.
+Their current is generally fine for paddling upstream as well as downstream for an out-and-back trip.
+There’s also lake paddleing, with carry-in trails to tiny Blackhawk Lake, into larger Gun Club Lake and on Snelling Lake.

-Rentals are available here, and you’ll need a daily or annual Minnesota State Park Pass.
+Rentals are available at the park office.
+You’ll need a daily or annual Minnesota State Park Pass to enter the park (also available at the park office).
 Here’s the Fort Snelling map.

 Hidden Falls Regional Park (St. Paul)

 Hidden Falls is on the east bank of the Mississippi River (or north bank, as the River is flowing from west to east here).
-There’s a boat launch along the river bank, presumably for paddle craft as well as motor boats.
+There’s a boat launch along the river bank, for paddle craft as well as motor boats.
+You can either leave a car downstream and head there, or paddle upstream first then float back down for an out-and-back trip.
+Here’s the Hidden Falls map.

 Keller Regional Park (Maplewood)

-Keller is Saint Paul’s oldest park, and includes three connected small lakes.
+Keller Regional Park is Saint Paul’s oldest park, and includes three connected small lakes.
 The boat launch is on the northern-most, Spoon Lake.
 Paddle through down to Keller and then down Keller Creek into Round Lake at the south end.
-Keep going into Phalen Lake for more paddling.
+Keep going into Phalen Lake for even more paddling.
+NOTE: Keller Creek has a weir—a small dam-like structure you’ll do a quick portage around.

 Mississippi River State Water Trail

-If you’d like a longer trip, continue on to launches in Dakota and Washington Counties, or start further upstream in Hennepin County and paddle down.
-Here’s the map of the Ramsey County section.
+If you’d like a longer trip, continue on to launches in Dakota or Washington Counties.
+This map covers the Ramsey County section + more.

 Phalen Regional Park (Saint Paul)

-Phalen is a very popular park, welcoming half a million visitors each year.
+Phalen Regional Park is very popular, welcoming half a million visitors each year.
 Lake Phalen is one of Saint Paul’s largest lakes at 198 acres.
-The lake is limited to electric motors only, so you’ll enjoy a quiet paddle.
+The lake is limited to electric motors only, so you’ll enjoy a quiet paddle without boat wake.